 In May 1983, the Board of Directors adopted a policy of conferring the honorary designation of Director Emeritus upon former directors who have made valuable contributions to the Company and whose continued advice is believed to be of value to the Board of Directors.
 Under this policy, each Director Emeritus is furnished with a copy of all agendas and other materials furnished to members of the Board of Directors generally and is invited to attend all meetings of the Board; however, a Director Emeritus is not entitled to vote on any matters presented to the Board.
-A Director Emeritus is paid an annual fee of \$6,262, and for each meeting attended, a Director Emeritus is paid \$220.
+A Director Emeritus is paid an annual fee of \$18,000, and for each meeting attended, a Director Emeritus is paid \$500.

-It is anticipated that at the annual meeting of the Board of Directors, Mr. Walter L. Krebs will again be designated as a Director Emeritus.
+Mr. John M. Mount, who served as a Director of the Company from 1986 - 1991 and from 1994 - 2003, was designated Director Emeritus in May 2005.
+It is anticipated that at the annual meeting of the Board of Directors, Mr. Mount will again be designated as a Director Emeritus.